la3lma/midibridge/README.md

 * Add more of the MIDI protocol to the bridge.
 For now it only works properly for key on / key off events.
-There are many more possible events in MIDI, and it's relatively straightforward (but still time consuming) to add more.
+There are many more possible events in MIDI, and it's relatively straightforward to add more.

 * Check out how to modify the sounds of loop running in a step-sequencer by twiddling knobs on the synth making the sounds.